symfony/symfony-docs/components/messenger.rst

 #. :class:`Symfony\\Component\\Messenger\\Middleware\\SendMessageMiddleware` (enables asynchronous processing, logs the processing of your messages if you pass a logger)
 #. :class:`Symfony\\Component\\Messenger\\Middleware\\HandleMessageMiddleware` (calls the registered handler(s))

-.. deprecated:: 4.3

-    The ``LoggingMiddleware`` is deprecated since Symfony 4.3 and will be removed in 5.0.
-Pass a logger to ``SendMessageMiddleware`` instead.

 Example::

     use App\Message\MyMessage;